skyhitblog/skyhitblog.github.io/index.md

 I'm a Bitcoin enthusiast and a big Musk fan.
 I believe in going off-grid & decentralization.

-I'm a big fan of good design and I love Math, playing Chess and Catan.
+I'm a big fan of good design, Math, Chess and Catan.
 And my love for good stories, music and food is endless.

 I've been through so many experiences, working with some really amazing people.
 The journey has been great so far. :)